A brief review of evolutionary game dynamics in the reinforcement learning paradigm: Concluding remarks

 \section{Concluding remarks}

-In contrast to the mainstream paradigm of imitation learning, we argue that reinforcement learning (RL) offers a fundamentally distinct and introspective approach to learning — one that sheds new light on the origins of many human traits.
-At its core, RL embodies long-termism: individuals act based on cumulative future rewards rather than immediate gains.

-Within this framework, we have demonstrated how four key human behaviors — cooperation, trust, fairness, and optimal resource allocation — can be explained in a unified manner.
+Within this framework, {the above work demonstrates} how four key human behaviors — cooperation, trust, fairness, and optimal resource allocation — can be explained in a unified manner.
 These emerge naturally when players value experience and maintain long-term objectives, without relying on external assumptions.
 Beyond human behaviors, the RL paradigm is also applicable to ecological systems, illustrating how it accounts for species coexistence.

-Collectively, these achievements position RL as a potential unifying theoretical framework for a broad range of complex systems — human and non-human alike — when agents within them can make active decisions.
-Notably, RL introduces novel elements such as Q-tables, which offer unique insights into the psychological evolution underlying behavior.
-While RL represents a promising new paradigm, its foundational principles still require direct validation through behavioral experiments before a fully-fledged theory can be established.
+{Collectively, these achievements position RL as a potential unifying theoretical framework applicable to a variety of complex systems where agents—whether human or non-human—are capable of making active decisions.
+Moreover, RL introduces novel elements such as Q-tables, offering a unique lens through which to understand the psychological evolutionary processes underlying behavior.
+More critically, the value of RL extends beyond iteratively optimizing existing strategies based on cumulative rewards; its capacity to autonomously explore and discover optimal strategies that surpass human-prescribed designs further expands the boundaries of this paradigm~\cite{su2025multi}.
+This endows RL with a dual function—both updating existing strategies and discovering new ones—thereby providing richer research perspectives and methodological support for subsequent analyses of behavioral evolution in various complex systems.
+It's important to note that RL is not a superior replacement of IL; instead, the two paradigms are complementary and are a context-dependent choice for the system under study.}

+{However, this promising picture should not obscure the fact that several fundamental challenges remain.
+As research progresses, a series of key questions warranting further exploration has come to the fore, particularly regarding the realism of state representations and the experimental validation of reinforcement learning paradigms in real-world human decision-making.}